 It's a new semester for many of y'all, and if you used Fast Finisher activities in the fall, you probably have a few students that are chomping at the bit, ready for more.
 Martina to the rescue!
 I finished up a new pack of 15 Fast Finisher worksheets (purchase it here), and even better I have started … Continue reading Fast Finisher Resources

 I woke up this morning to a notification in my Inbox of a new blog post from Cynthia Hitz--so I knew that it was going to be a good day 🙂 In this particular post, Cynthia shares her BEAUTIFUL Brain Break Balloon Bulletin Board!
 I love it!
-If I had a classroom, I would definitely … Continue reading Brain Breaks
+If I had a classroom, I would definitely … Continue reading Brain Breaks for language classes

 Alright everyone, I am currently getting about five emails a day asking me to send the editable files for the character cards that I use for my first day seating assignments.
 YOU DO NOT HAVE TO EMAIL ME TO ACCESS THESE FILES!!
 They are already uploaded, free, on Teachers Pay Teachers.
 CLICK HERE TO DOWNLOAD … Continue reading Character Cards for First Day Seating